houjingyi233/macos-research/xcode/Readme.md

 - Apple made a mistake in the larger context of the actual reported issue and shouldn't have NAK'd this explicit issue.
 - If you download the PoC and the lightbulb goes ON, Tweet me @h02332 and show me your WTF :-)
 - I'm truly surprised that Apple did not make a Request to HOLD on Publishing this PoC, because if you figure it out, its Javascript::WTF.
-- Apple needs people with experience to perform Analaysis with their top Reporters who are slowing the Bug Flows!!
+- Apple needs people with experience to perform Analysis with their Reporters who are slowing the Bug Flows....

 Enjoy!